Alexandria's founded by Alexander

 Setting a Symposium in motion

-Modern technology enables to create a great many things we otherwise only could dream of.
-One of such a little marvel is bringing a Greek drinking party or symposium to life.
+Modern technology enables us to create a great many things we otherwise only could dream of.
+One such little marvel is bringing a Greek drinking party or symposium to life.

 The idea was developed by the University of Oxford Faculty of Classics using a drinking cup from the Ashmolean Museum.
 The cup shows a Gorgon in its center, representing Medusa who could turn people into stone just by looking at them.
 This is where the animation starts and soon all the participants of the symposium depicted around her start moving but only when the Gorgon closes her eyes; they all stop as soon as she awakens.

 There is, for instance, the competitive aspect of Greek life which is also present in their symposia.
-It is about who tells the best jokes or the best stories, who was best at playing games or debating or even who was best at hitting the target by flinging the bottom content of his wine cup.
+It is about who tells the best jokes or the best stories, who is best at playing games or debating, or even who is best at hitting the target by flinging the bottom content of his wine cup.
 Competition to draw the attention of a potential (male) lover was another favorite subject.
 This Greek competitiveness could easily turn into merciless rivalry.
 In the end, symposia were far more than a simple pastime.

 The entire story of this drinking cup can further be “read” in the details given at the Panoply Vase Animation Project.